pugjs/pug-en/src/api/reference.md

 ### pug.compileFile(path, ?options)

-Compile a Pug template from a file to a function which can be rendered multiple times with different locals.
+Compile a Pug template from a file to a function, which can be rendered multiple times with different locals.

 ```parameter-list
 path